The maker of TempurPedic mattresses is crashing by more than 25%

-Tempur Sealy, the marker of TempurPedic mattresses and other bedding products, is tanking on Monday after failing to reach a deal with a key retailer.
+Tempur Sealy, the maker of TempurPedic mattresses and other bedding products, reported a dismal update on its business sending its shares in a tailspin.

-Temper Sealy said that it had terminated its business with Mattress Firm over a contract dispute.
-Tempur Sealy said in a release on Monday morning that Mattress Firm informed the company that the contract between the two would be terminated if there weren’t “significant economic concessions.”
+The firm said it expects full year sales for 2016 to be down 1% to 3% from 2015 and expected EBITDA of $500 to $525 million for the full-year, 5% lower than the company’s previous projection.

-“Over the course of the week, we conducted discussions with representatives of Mattress Firm and Steinhoff, and we considered their request for a significant change in economic terms,” said Tempur Sealy CEO Scott Thompson.
-“Ultimately, we concluded that it was in the long-term interest of all of our stakeholders to terminate our contracts with Mattress Firm.
-This enables us to immediately reorient our employees and resources to support retail partners that exhibit a long-term commitment to Tempur Sealy’s brands.”
+CEO Scott Thompson said net sales for the third quarter were also “below expectations.”

 Business Insider Emails & Alerts